satoaki-ooto/packer-vmware-desktop-fedora-rawhide/README.md

 We make use of JSON files containing user variables to build specific version of Ubuntu.
 You tell `packer` to use a specific user variable file via the `-var-file=` command line option.

-For example, to build Fedora Rawhide, use the following:
+For example, to build on VMware Platform, use the following:

 ```bash
 # fedora rawhide on VMware